 It’s a wonderful way to work your entire body.
 In the pool you can actually feel weightless, which is a real treat when you are carrying around a basketball sized tummy.
 Treading water burns between 200-600 calories per hour depending on how fast you are going.

-Doing kegel exercises is an easy way to get your lady parts in great shape for delivery.
+Doing Kegel exercises is an easy way to get your lady parts in great shape for delivery.
 It can also help with bladder control and hemorrhoids.
 During the initial postpartum period it’s a great way to get everything to heal from birth.
 To do a kegel simply practice stopping the flow of urine while going to the bathroom.
 That squeezing feeling is what you will do over and over again.

-4. Ellipticals/treadmills/stair climbers
+4. Elliptical machine/treadmills/stair climbers

 These excellent cardio machines at the gym are great to use during pregnancy.
 They include bars to hold onto to keep your balance, and are very easy on the joints, compared to running.